syncfusion-content/javascript-docs/js/BulletGraph/Bullet-Graph-Dimensions.md

 ## Qualitative range size

-Size of the Qualitative range is customized using qualitativeRangeSize property.
+Size of the Qualitative range is customized using [`qualitative range size`](../api/ejbulletgraph#members:qualitativerangesize) property.
 Default value of this property is 32.

 {% highlight javascript %}